jeff4/bionotes.github.io/_other/zhongwen.md

 	* output.txt = 733 unique characters, meaning we stripped out 113 Latin characters, puncutation, etc. using python script.
 * 8/10/2023 -- Reran 6c.py in proj-3 and added new undesired characters from output.txt to list of punctuation to be excluded.
 	* input.txt = 990 lines
-	* output.txt = 779 unique characters after deleting lhout Latin characters, puncutation, etc. using python script.
+	* output.txt = 779 unique characters after deleting undesired Latin characters, puncutation, etc. using python script.

 ## Food
 Go to [this page](/ch-food/)